-Adriana is passionate about refugee rights and believes in the power of storytelling to shed light on under-reported populations and places.
-She helped facilitate a summer educational empowerment program for Palestinian & Syrian refugee youth in South Lebanon and participates in activism in the U.S. defending Palestinian rights.
+Previously, Adriana helped facilitate a summer educational empowerment program for Palestinian & Syrian youth in Rashidieh refugee camp in South Lebanon and participates in activism in the U.S. defending Palestinian rights.
 Wherever she goes, her notebook is ready to collect stories and observations - to listen to, write about, and share.

-Her undergraduate studies in Syracuse, NY emphasized community-based learning experiences, inspiring her to reach out to refugee resettlement agencies working in the community, assisting some of the largest refugee populations in the U.S. She taught 90+ hours of citizenship classes to newly-arrived refugees and led a year-long research project titled "The Meaning of Home in the Life of a Refugee", highlighting the often emotionally perilous journeys people will take to find safety.
+Her undergraduate studies in Syracuse, NY emphasized civic engagement, inspiring her to reach out to refugee resettlement agencies working in the community who were assisting some of the largest refugee populations in the U.S. She taught 90+ hours of citizenship classes to newly-arrived refugees and led a year-long research project titled "The Meaning of Home in the Life of a Refugee", highlighting the often emotionally perilous journeys people make to escape war, abuse, and conflict.
 Adriana holds a dual degree in International Relations and Citizenship & Civic Engagement and is a founding member of the CCE Program in the Maxwell School at Syracuse University.
 She spent a semester studying and interning in Washington D.C. at the National Defense University's College of International Security Studies (CISA) where she published an academic article analyzing Hezbollah's influence in Lebanese society.

-With a regional focus on the Middle East and North Africa region, Adriana speaks Moroccan Arabic and has a working knowledge of the Levantine Dialect and Modern Standard Arabic.
-In her free time, she enjoys watching compelling documentaries, exploring new ways to channel creativity, and hiking in the Hudson Valley.
+With a regional focus on the South West Asian North African (SWANA) region, Adriana speaks Moroccan Arabic and has a working knowledge of the Levantine Dialect and Modern Standard Arabic.
+In her free time, she enjoys reading followed by debates with friends, exploring new ways to channel creativity, and hiking in the Hudson Valley.